tastypackets/node-ad-tools/README.md

 # ad-tools
 NodeJS Active Directory authentication and tools. - **Requires ES6 support**

 This is a simple wrapper around ldapjs, which is a full ldap server & client.
-For custom or advanced setup please see ldapjs.
+For custom or advanced setups please see https://github.com/joyent/node-ldapjs.
 This is highly opinionated and lacking in may features right now, but should work for simple AD authetnication.

 PR's that improve the project a welcomed, right now development is primarly on an as-needed basis.